T'Chaka: Powers and abilities

 Upon eating a special heart-shaped herb, his natural powers are enhanced.
 T'Chaka possesses superhuman strength, speed, agility, stamina, durability, reflexes, and senses.
 He is also an expert martial artist, a known weapons expert, a skilled marksman, an expert tracker and hunter, and a master tactician outside of his mutant powers.

 Weaknesses

 T'Chaka's heightened senses cause bright lights, loud noises, and strong smells to potentially overwhelm him.

 Other versions

 Ultimate Marvel

 In the Ultimate Marvel universe, T'Chaka's full name was T'Chaka Udaku.
 In addition to T'Challa, he was also the father of M'Baku.

 Ultimate Universe

-An alternate universe variant of T'Chaka from Earth-6160 appears in "Ultimate Invasion".
+An alternate universe version of T'Chaka from Earth-6160 appears in "Ultimate Invasion".
 This version was killed by a suicide bomber working for Ra and Khonshu.

 In other media

 Film

 T'Chaka, based on the Ultimate Marvel incarnation, appears in Ultimate Avengers II, voiced by Dave Fennoy.
 This version possessed the ability to transform into a humanoid black panther and was killed by a Chitauri disguised as Nazi general Herr Kleiser.